America's Incredible Pizza Company: Locations and format

-As of May 2021, 9 out of the 25+ total locations remain in operation in the United States, and 3 in Mexico.
 At the AIPC, the music and decorations have a 1950s theme.
 AIPC has a buffet style pizza, pasta, salad, and dessert bar, with several seating areas for customers to eat.
 These include the Starlite Drive In, Family Room, Diner, and Gym.
 The restaurant has 30 types of pizza and an 80-item salad bar.
 An AIPC restaurant has an average area of 65000 to 70000 sqft.
 The restaurant is smoke-free and alcohol-free.
 It has an arcade, go-karts, billiards, bowling, and miniature golf, among other activities.

 Incredible Pizza Company Foundation

 In fall 2007, the Incredible Pizza Company founders, Rick and Cheryl Barsness, founded the Incredible Pizza Company Foundation (IPC Foundation) for the goal of donating to missionaries and orphanages.
 On February 20, 2008, the IPC Foundation gave $24,000 to the Convoy of Hope, a non-profit organization.
 In September 2008, the IPCF donated $6,500 to Care to Learn, a fund managed by the Foundation for Springfield Public Schools.